i-m-aditya/scroll-reth/README.md

 This project implements a follower node for Scroll L2 that participates in the public mempool of transactions but does not participate in the consensus of block building.
 It leverages the highly modular `reth` stack and `alloy` to achieve its functionality.

+## Work in Progress!

+Please note that Scroll-reth is currently in its early stages of development.

 ## Overview

 The Scroll L2 follower node is designed to: